-16.1-12-07.
-IF NOMINEE DECLINES - CERTIFICATE VOID.)
+- 16.1-12-07.
+IF NOMINEE DECLINES CERTIFICATE VOID.
 Any person intending to decline a nomination shall do so by filing written notice of that intention with the officer with whom the certificate nominating him is filed.
-If the written notice is filed with the appropriate officer at least thirty-five days before the election, the nomination shall be void.

-16.1-12-08.
-VACANCY OCCURRING ON BALLOT BEFORE ELECTION DAY BUT AFTER BALLOTS ARE PRINTED - STICKERS USED.)
+If the written notice is filed with the appropriate officer at least fifty days, and before four p.m. on the fiftieth day before the election, the nomination shall be void.
+If written notice is mailed, it shall be in the physical possession of the appropriate officer before four p.m. on the fiftieth day before the election. - 16.1-12-08.
+VACANCY OCCURRING ON BALLOT BEFORE ELECTION DAY BUT AFTER BALLOTS ARE PRINTED STICKERS USED.
 If a vacancy occurs before election day and after the printing of the ballots, and any person is nominated according to the provisions of this title to fill the vacancy, the officer whose duty it is to have the ballots printed and distributed shall have printed on a requisite number of stickers the name of the substitute candidate and no other name.
 Stickers shall be printed on the same color paper as the ballots to which they will be affixed.
 The officer shall send the stickers by a reliable method to the judges of election in the various precincts affected by the vacancy.
-The judges of election whose duty it is to distribute the ballots shall affix the stickers in the proper place on each ballot before it is given to the elector and shall cross out or otherwise obliterate the name of the original nominee causing the vacancy.

-16.1-12-09.
-FILLING VACANCY EXISTING ON NO-PARTY BALLOT -PETITION REQUIRED - TIME OF FILING.)
-Whenever a vacancy shall exist on a no-party ballot for a state office or for judge of a district court, such vacancy may be filled by filing with the secretary of state, at least thirty-five days prior to the general election and before four p.m. on the thirty-fifth day, a written petition as provided in section 16.1-11-03, stating that the petitioner desires to become a candidate for election to the office for which a vacancy exists.
-If the petition is mailed, it shall be in the physical possession of the secretary of state before four p.m. on the thirtyfifth day prior to the general election.
-The petition for the nomination of any person to fill such vacancy shall be signed by qualified electors equal in number to at least two percent of the total vote cast for governor in the state or district, at the most recent general election at which the office of governor was voted upon, but in no case shall more than three hundred signatures be required.
+The judges of election whose duty it is to distribute the ballots shall affix the stickers in the proper place on each ballot before it is given to the elector and shall cross out or otherwise obliterate the name of the original nominee causing the vacancy. - 16.1-12-09.
+FILLING VACANCY EXISTING ON NO-PARTY BALLOT PETITION REQUIRED TIME OF FILING.
+Whenever a vacancy shall exist on a no-party ballot for a state office or for judge of a district court, such vacancy may be filled by filing with the secretary of state, at least fifty-five days prior to the general election and before four p.m. on the fifty-fifth day, a written petition as provided in section 16.1-11-03, stating that the petitioner desires to become a candidate for election to the office for which a vacancy exists.
+If the petition is mailed, it shall be in the physical possession of the secretary of state before four p.m. on the fifty-fifth day prior to the general election.
+The petition for the nomination of any person to fill such vacancy shall be signed by qualified electors equal in number to at least two percent of the total vote cast for the office of governor in the state or district, at the most recent general election at which the office of governor was voted upon, but in no case shall more than three hundred signatures be required.